EPA chief: Colorado river hit by mine waste back to pre-spill quality

-DURANGO, Colo.
-(Reuters) - The water quality of a southwestern Colorado river rendered bright orange by toxic waste spewed from an abandoned gold mine one week ago has returned to pre-spill levels, the U.S. Environmental Protection Agency chief said on Wednesday.
+DURANGO, Colo., Aug 12 (Reuters) - The water quality of a southwestern Colorado river rendered bright orange by toxic waste spewed from an abandoned gold mine one week ago has returned to pre-existing levels, the U.S. Environmental Protection Agency chief said on Wednesday.

-The statement from EPA Administrator Gina McCarthy, whose agency has assumed responsibility for inadvertently causing the spill, came as Colorado health officials cleared the way for the city of Durango, just downstream, to reopen its drinking water intakes from the river.
+The statement from EPA Administrator Gina McCarthy, whose agency’s inspectors inadvertently triggered the spill during field work, came as Colorado health officials cleared the way for the city of Durango, just downstream, to reopen its drinking water intakes from the river.

-McCarthy also ordered the EPA’s regional offices to immediately cease further inspections of mines or mine waste sites, except in cases of imminent risk of danger, during an independent review of the accident.
+McCarthy also ordered the EPA’s regional offices to immediately cease any further field inspections of mines or mine waste sites, except in cases of imminent risk of danger, while an independent review of last week’s accident is undertaken.

-More than 3 million gallons (11.3 million liters) of acid mine sludge were accidentally released from the century-old Gold King Mine near Silverton, Colorado, during work by an EPA crew to stem seepage of wastewater already occurring at the site.
+More than 3 million gallons (11.3 million liters) of acid mine sludge were accidentally discharged by the EPA inspectors on Aug.
+5 from the site of the century-old Gold King Mine near Silverton, Colorado, into a stream just below the mine called Cement Creek.

 “The EPA does take full responsibility for the incident,” McCarthy said during a visit to Durango, a resort town popular for its rafting and kayaking about 50 miles (80 km) south of the spill site on the Animas River, which was the hardest hit.

-The torrent of waste unleashed by a breach of a tunnel wall on Aug.
-5 gushed first into a stream just below the site called Cement Creek before washing into the Animas, turning both bright orange.

-From there, the waste flowed into the San Juan River, a Colorado River tributary that winds through northwestern New Mexico into Utah and ultimately joins Lake Powell.
+The creek feeds the Animas, which in turn flows farther south into the San Juan River, a Colorado River tributary that winds through northwestern New Mexico into Utah and ultimately joins Lake Powell.

 The EPA has previously said that state, local and federal authorities had agreed to keep the Animas and San Juan rivers closed to all fishing, recreation and intakes of water for drinking and irrigation until at least Aug.
 17.

-Water samples taken from the upper Animas last week when contamination was at its peak showed arsenic concentrations as high as 1,000 parts per billion, or 100 times the maximum level set by the EPA for drinking water.

-But with subsequent samples showing traces of heavy metals and other contaminants back at pre-spill levels in the Animas, state and local governments were now at liberty to lift restrictions on that river as they see fit, McCarthy said.
+But McCarthy said that with water sample tests showing that traces of heavy metals and other contaminants in the Animas had returned to pre-spill levels the EPA would leave it up to state and local governments to decide when to lift river restrictions.

 “We let the science be our guide and we work with our partners,” she said.

-While giving Durango the OK to resume its intake of river water for municipal treatment, state health officials urged all private drinking wells within a mile (1.6 km) of the Animas to be tested before use.
-They said, however, there was no indication of any groundwater contamination.

-No evidence of harm to human health, livestock or wildlife has been reported, according to the EPA.

-Colorado Governor John Hickenlooper said earlier in the day that the Animas appeared to have returned to normal, with no sign of lasting environmental harm, though EPA officials and toxicologists have warned that long-term effects of the spill remain to be seen.
+Colorado Governor John Hickenlooper had said earlier in the day that contamination appeared to have largely dissipated with no sign of lasting environmental harm, though EPA officials and toxicologists have warned that long-term effects of the spill remain to be seen.

 Dilution has gradually diminished concentrations of contaminants such as arsenic, mercury and lead.
 But experts say deposits of heavy metals have settled into river sediments, where they can be churned up and unleash a new wave of pollution when storms hit or rivers run at flood stage.